 PR's Leadership Role in Crisis Management Begins Now

+This edition of the PR News Crisis Management Guidebook brings together the latest research, case studies and expertise from the field of crisis management.
+The authors have been in the trenches and bring to the table a wealth of experiences.
 The content in this guidebook will provide you with guidance on issues ranging from research tips to social media tactics to having an effective crisis plan.
 As crisis management is not a science, per se, you’ll find many different views on best practices, but you are certain to find interesting and game-changing takeaways from all of the contributors.

 Crises are a part of doing business.
 Handled well, they demonstrate to your publics that yours is an organization that puts people before profits, truth before denial and spin.
 When a crisis is handled poorly, it can escalate to a point of no return.
 The key to handling crises is to be ready ahead of time for the storm that is always on the horizon.
 Proper planning can take the panic out of the initial response to a crisis and can set the tone for the post-crisis communications, out-reach and repair efforts.